chaostoolkit/chaostoolkit-documentation/sources/drivers/prometheus.md

 ## Usage

-To use this package, you must create have access to a Prometheus instance via HTTP and be allowed to connect to it.
+To use this package, you must have access to a Prometheus instance via HTTP and be allowed to connect to it.

 This package only exports probes to query for some aspects of your system as